Matrix Points on Varieties: Introduction

+The map $\sigma \colon S_n(X) \to C_n(X)$ is $\GL_n$-equivariant, hence it induces a map between $\GL_n$-equivariant cohomologies.
+Applying our main result to the spectral sequence computing the equivariant cohomology, see that the equivariant cohomologies of $S_n(X)$ and $C_n(X)$ are also identified.

-The fact that the rational cohomology of $\Coh_n(X)$ agrees with $\Sym^n(X \times B\Gm)$ is classically known in the case of a smooth curve $X$ (see, e.g., Heinloth \cite{heinloth2012cohomology}).
+Recall that the equivariant cohomology of a space computes the cohomology of the quotient stack, our result says the rational cohomologies of the stack $\Coh_n(X) = [C_n(X)/\GL_n]$ and the stack $\Sym^n(X \times B\Gm) = [S_n(X)/\GL_n]$ are identified.
+This is classically known when $X$ is a smooth curve (see, e.g., Heinloth \cite{heinloth2012cohomology}).

-Our result also implies a strong equivariant formality for the $\GL_n$ action on $C_n(X)$.
-The derived direct image of the constant sheaf along $\pi \colon \Coh_n(X) \to B\GL_n$ splits as a direct sum of shifted constant sheaves (Corollary \ref{strong equivariant formality}).
-Consequently the Leray spectral sequences for the equivariant cohomology collapse at the second page, and we obtain the formula for the Poincare polynomial of the stack:
+Our result also implies equivariant formality for the $\GL_n$ action on $C_n(X)$ (\Cref{equivariant formality}), that is, the spectral sequence for the equivariant cohomology collapses at the second page.
+Consequently we obtain the formula for the Poincar\'e polynomial of the stack $\Coh_n(X)$: